AlbertoPdRF/tisn.app/README.md

 1. Connects people according to their interests
 2. Encourages people to go outside and meet others while doing something that they all enjoy
-3. It's as simple as possible
+3. Is as simple as possible

 We try to do all of that while being completely transparent and respecting our users' privacy.